clockworklabs/spacetime-docs/docs/sdks/c-sharp/quickstart.md

 ## Disconnect callback

-When Disconnecting, the callback contains the connection details and if an error occurs, it will also contain an `Exception`.
+When disconnecting, the callback contains the connection details and if an error occurs, it will also contain an `Exception`.
 If we get an error, we'll write the error to the console, if not, we'll just write that we disconnected.

 ```csharp
 void OnDisconnect(DbConnection conn, Exception? e)